VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcInput.md

 Input is an extension of a standard input element.

+## Storybook

+Explore the `vc-input` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/molecules-vcinput--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-molecules-vcinput--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-input` component in your Vue application, providing theming and enhanced functionality to your inputs.